pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 links:
     - text: Code Repo
       url: https://github.com/pulumi/tutorial-pulumi-fundamentals
-block_external_search_index: true
+block_external_search_index: false
 ---

-In this part, we'll create our first Pulumi _resource_.[^1] Resources in Pulumi are the basic building blocks of your infrastructure, whether that's a database instance or a compute instance or a specific storage bucket.
-In Pulumi, _resource providers_[^2] manage your resources.
+In this part, we'll create our first Pulumi _resource_.
+Resources in Pulumi are the basic building blocks of your infrastructure, whether that's a database instance or a compute instance or a specific storage bucket.
+In Pulumi, _resource providers_ manage your resources.
 You can group those resources to abstract them (such as a group of compute instances that all have the same configuration and implementation) via component resources.

 In this case, our resources are going to be Docker containers and images that we build locally using infrastructure as code.
-Our resource provider is Docker, and we're using Python as our _language host_,[^3] or the executor that compiles the code we write and interprets it for Pulumi.
+Our resource provider is Docker, and we're using Python as our _language host_, or the executor that compiles the code we write and interprets it for Pulumi.

 ## Verify your application